 Length of stay in the UK

-A Turkish Businessperson visa will allow to stay in the UK for at least 12 months and extend it visa for another three years.
+A Turkish Businessperson visa will allow the applicant to stay in the UK for at least 12 months and extend its visa for another three years.
 If you are looking to extend your visa and are unable to find all the necessary documentation you may able to stay in the UK for 1 year.

 How long is the process?

 You can apply for up to 3 months before your date of travel to the UK.
 Normally you will be able to get a decision within 12 weeks of your application.
 The visa processing times may vary depending on the complexity of your case.

 Ankara Agreement Eligibility Requirements

 A Turkish business person can be eligible for this in two ways – showing that they want to start their own business or that they would join an existing partnership/ business.

 - They have a genuine intention to set up a viable business

 - They will be bringing sufficient funds to establish your business